tchiang0/Retrieval-Augmented-Generation-Exploration/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by needing to find a movie to watch.
-- This project was based on [this tutorial](https://www.example.com).
+- This question ans answering model training was based on [this Hugging Face tutorial](https://huggingface.co/docs/transformers/tasks/question_answering).
-- Many thanks to...

 <!-- ## Contact